tww-kookal/tww-service/README.md

 ## Use Cases
 - Hotel staff can manage bookings, payments, and guest records efficiently.
-- Guests can authenticate, book rooms, and make payments securely.
 - Hotel managers can monitor system health and usage via integrated metrics and reporting.

 ## Extensibility